OctopusDeploy/docs/docs/administration/octopus-dsc/index.md

 As OctopusDSC is an Open Source project, we encourage everyone to contribute their custom scripts to help build a formidable OctopusDSC script repository.
 Below are instructions on how to contribute to the OctopusDSC repository.

 This project is setup to use [Vagrant](https://www.vagrantup.com) to provide a dev/test environment.
-Once you've installed Vagrant, you can use *build-virtualbox.sh* to spin up a local virtual machine using [VirtualBox](https://www.virtualbox.org) and run the test scenarios (**NOTE:** The first time you run `vagrant up` it has to download the `octopusdeploy/dsc-test-server` box and this can take some time depending on your Internet speed, so be patient and go grab a coffee while it downloads).
+Once you've installed Vagrant, you can use *build-virtualbox.sh* to spin up a local virtual machine using [VirtualBox](https://www.virtualbox.org) and run the test scenarios (**NOTE:** The first time you run `vagrant up` it has to download the `octopusdeploy/dsc-test-server` box and this can take some time depending on your internet speed, so be patient and go grab a coffee while it downloads).
 On a build server, you most likely want to use *build-aws.sh* to spin up a virtual machine on AWS to run the tests.

 Configuration is handled by environment variables.
 The shell scripts will show a message letting you know what variables need to be set.

-As there are no Windows specific build scripts at present, if you want to run the tests against AWS on windows:
+As there are no Windows specific build scripts at present, if you want to run the tests against AWS on Windows:

 1. Install Vagrant from [vagrantup.com](http://vagrantup.com).
 2. Install VirtualBox from [virtualbox.org](http://virtualbox.org).